w1123581321345589/aiglos-dashboard/README.md

 Their recommended fix for all three: *"planned improvements."*

+**March 11 — GhostClaw: live supply chain attack targeting OpenClaw developers.** Security researchers at JFrog uncovered a malicious npm package posing as the OpenClaw installer.
+It deploys GhostLoader, a RAT that steals SSH keys, AWS credentials, browser passwords, crypto wallets, Kubernetes configs, and AI tool configurations including files from OpenClaw environments.
+The attack exploits the install frenzy directly.
+The vector is T30 SUPPLY_CHAIN.
+The package was live as developers rushed to install OpenClaw for the first time.

-**March 11 — China bans OpenClaw from government and state enterprise computers.** Bloomberg reported that China moved to restrict banks, state firms, and government bodies from using OpenClaw AI apps on office computers over security concerns.
-When a nation-state treats an AI agent framework as a security threat requiring a government ban, the risk has crossed from developer concern to geopolitical fact.
+**March 11 — China bans OpenClaw from government and state enterprise computers.** Bloomberg reported that China moved to restrict banks, state firms, and government bodies from using OpenClaw on office computers over security concerns.
+Chinese tech hubs in Shenzhen and Wuxi simultaneously announced programs to build local industry around OpenClaw.
+The same country is banning it from government and racing to deploy it commercially.
+That is not contradiction.
+That is a security gap being recognized and managed by a nation-state while the West has no equivalent response.

-Aiglos ships the fix today, as a runtime intercept on every tool call.
+**March 11 — Nvidia starts over with NemoClaw.** Nvidia is developing NemoClaw, an open-source challenger to OpenClaw built explicitly around stronger security and privacy protections, with early partnerships at Adobe, Google, and Salesforce.
+When the world's largest AI infrastructure company decides the answer to OpenClaw is a security-first rewrite, the market has confirmed the gap.

+Aiglos is the runtime layer for the OpenClaw ecosystem that exists today, while Nvidia builds the one for tomorrow.

 ---